khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 - read: https://www.pewresearch.org/internet/2014/03/11/digital-life-in-2025/
 - watch: https://youtu.be/Bg3a5f107Jc (Artfilm by Douglas Coupland, exploring how the use of technology changes culture in the early 1990s.)

-- make v&r-map-2021-10.jpg
+- make first v&r map
-- familiarise yourself with the module description, assignments, assignment criteria, assessment rubric, note down questions in your repositiry, think about a project that you'd like to reflect on in this module
+- familiarise yourself with the module description, assignments, assignment criteria, assessment rubric, note down questions in your repository, think about a project that you'd like to create a website for

 <br>